Children's Comprehensive Bible Question Quiz

 c.
 The brothers were happy, and they threw a party.

 a.
-All the other brothers became jealous.
+All the other brothers were filled with jealousy.

 The brothers sold Joseph to slave traders.